2ndQuadrant/pglogical/README.md

 ### Postgres-XL

+Minimum supported version of Postgres-XL is 9.5r1.5.

 Postgres-XL is only supported as subscriber (cannot be a provider).
-Also for workloads with many small transactions the performance of replication may suffer due to increased write latency.
+For workloads with many small transactions the performance of replication may suffer due to increased write latency.
 On the other hand large insert (or bulkcopy) transactions are heavily optimized to work very fast with Postgres-XL.

+Also any DDL limitations apply so extra care need to be taken when using `replicate_ddl_command()`.

 The Postgre-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.